averycheng-Hulab/iCDC/bulk/README.md

 bulk/output/bulk_1-2/
 bulk/output/bulk_3/
 ```

-These folders are intentionally empty in the repository.

 ---

 # **5. Data Availability and Privacy**

-Because this repository is associated with **unpublished work**, no data files are included:
+Because this repository is associated with **unpublished work**, only demo data files are included:

 * `bulk/input/`
 * `bulk/output/`